 Read MoreA Traveler’s Dilemma: The Human Zoo

-In December of 2013, while traveling through northern Thailand, we had the option of visiting indigenous hill tribe villages.
-As we walked the streets of Chiang Mai, nearly every tourist agency and hotel touted trips to nearby ethnic minority villages by displaying pictures of smiling women in colorful traditional dresses […]
+In December 2013, while traveling through northern Thailand, we had the option of visiting a hill tribe village.
+In Chiang Mai, nearly every tourist agency advertised these tours with photos of smiling indigenous women with unnaturally long necks wrapped in brass rings.
+Initially, the trip looked tempting, and we even […]

 Read MoreAll Aboard the Booze Train!

-After visiting blue agave fields on the way to Tequila, our tour continued at the Jose Cuervo distillery known as La Rojeña.
-Going to Jose Cuervo, and not any of the other numerous tequila distilleries in the area, was an easy choice.
-Jose Cuervo is the birthplace of tequila mass […]
+After visiting blue agave fields, our tour continued at the Jose Cuervo distillery known as La Rojeña.
+Choosing to visit Jose Cuervo over any other tequila distilleries in the area was an easy choice.
+Jose Cuervo is the birthplace of tequila mass production and one of the oldest distilleries in […]

 Read More